yanglixiaoshen/TTO/README.md

 # TTO
-Head trajectory prediction on 360 degree images based on Transformer network
+Head trajectory prediction on 360 degree images based on Transformer network.
+This project is based on a paper which is under review.
+Anyone cannot use it in any application including paper submission.

 1. First step